Unity-Technologies/Graphics/com.unity.sg2/Documentation~/previews/Matrix4x4.md

 ## Description
-creates a static 4x4 matrix from the entered values
+Creates a static 4x4 matrix from the entered values.

 ## Output
-**Out** - a 4x4 matrix
+**Out** - A 4x4 matrix.